vidhyasrinivasan65/parksg/assessment.md

 **Health:** https://parksg-seven.vercel.app/api/health

-**What it does:** shows live available car parking lots across HDB, LTA and URA carparks in four of Singapore's busiest zones — Orchard, Marina, HarbourFront and Jurong Lake District — sorted emptiest first, so a driver can decide whether it is worth driving there.
+**What it does:** shows live available car parking lots across HDB, LTA and URA carparks in four of Singapore's busiest zones namely Orchard, Marina, HarbourFront and Jurong Lake District which is sorted as emptiest first, so a driver can decide whether it is worth driving there.

 **Source:** LTA DataMall `CarParkAvailabilityv2`, updated every minute, fetched